couplebits/veeam-aws-lab/README.md

 ### REQUIREMENTS - MASS DEPLOYMENT
 - An IAM user with programmatic access enabled.
   - You will need an access and secret key to configure the AWS CLI to access the AWS account that will serve as your backup account.
-- Access to a bash shell on Linux (can be a VM or WSL distro - this script was tested with Ubuntu 20.04)
+- Access to a bash shell on Linux (can be a VM or WSL distro - scripts were tested on Ubuntu 20.04)
 - Install the AWS CLI v2 - https://github.com/aws/aws-cli/tree/v2
 - A text file named _attendees.txt_ with a list of all lab attendee names formatted in 5 characters or less.
   - Only lowercase letters and the numbers 0-9 are allowed.
   - **If you create the file in Windows:** The deploy script expects standard UNIX line breaks (LF).
 Ensure that your text editor of choice saves the text file with LF line breaks.
 VS Code can do this easily.

 ### MASS DEPLOYMENT - HOW TO DEPLOY
-1) Open the _deploy.sh_ script in your text editor.
+1) In the scripts directory, open the _deploy.sh_ script in your text editor.
 2) Enter the values for the following deployment parameters next to the = sign:
    - ProductionAccountId
    - PrimaryRegionId - **the primary region ID must match the region ID where you are deploying the master template**